Skip to main content

 Working as an adjunct instructor is not usually considered a full-time job.
 That means you could continue to stay relevant in the field at your day job as you teach the next generation of psychology students.

-Through 2030, BLS projects the role to grow 10%, adding 4,500 new jobs in the U.S.
+Through 2033, BLS projects the role will grow 5%, adding 2,600 new jobs in the U.S.*

-Can You Be a Psychologist with a Master's Degree?
+Can You Be a Psychologist With a Master’s Degree?

 How Many Years Does It Take to Get a Master’s in Psychology, Anyway?